MajinBook: An open catalogue of digitally mediated world literature: Goodreads

 Popularity is another common corpus selection criterion.
-Indeed, the very inclusion of a work in any corpus \emph{represents} some kind of selection against obscurity, an escape from what Moretti termed \enquote{The Slaughterhouse of Literature}~\cite{moretti2000slaughterhouse}.
-Different corpora embody distinct curation models: for instance, the HathiTrust dataset, composed of contributions from partner libraries, \emph{represents} a decentralised yet expert-driven curation model, while shadow libraries are more crowd-sourced.
-Regardless of the base corpus, having further popularity metrics can prove useful to differentiate between popular and less popular books.
-Goodreads as a social network offers typical features, such as ratings and reviews.
-Integrating these features into our catalogue offers significant analytical potential, allowing researchers both to study popularity patterns and to select sub-corpora based on specific popularity criteria.
+Indeed, the very inclusion of a work in any corpus \emph{represents} a form of selection against obscurity, an escape from what Moretti termed \emph{The Slaughterhouse of Literature}~\cite{moretti2000slaughterhouse}.
+Different corpora embody distinct curation models: for instance, the HathiTrust dataset, composed of contributions from partner libraries, represents a decentralised yet expert-driven curation model, while shadow libraries are largely crowd-sourced.
+Regardless of the base corpus, distinct popularity metrics can prove useful to differentiate between popular and obscure works.
+Goodreads, as a social network, offers typical features such as ratings and reviews.
+Like HathiTrust and shadow libraries, these metrics embody a specific survivorship bias that characterises the form of popularity they convey.
+In that regard, Goodreads ratings reflect approximately two decades of user engagement (2006--present) and should therefore be understood as a snapshot of contemporary reading preferences rather than a stable historical measure of popularity.
+Integrating these features into our catalogue offers significant analytical potential, allowing researchers both to study platform-specific popularity patterns and to select sub-corpora based on specific popularity criteria.
 This latter point is particularly relevant for computationally intensive \textsc{ai} research, where budget is a significant constraint.
-Popularity metrics allow a researcher to create an affordably-sized sub-corpus by sampling the most popular works, while still preserving the catalogue's thematic and temporal representativeness.
+Quantitative popularity metrics allow a researcher to create an affordably-sized sub-corpus by sampling the most visible works, while still preserving the catalogue’s thematic and temporal representativeness---subject to the biases acknowledged above.